Infection prevention and control

 Leave infections at home

-If you have suffered diarrhoea or vomiting, or have a cough, cold or the flu please stay away from visiting friends and relatives until you have recovered and have been free of symptoms for 48 hours.
+If you have suffered diarrhoea or vomiting, or have COVID-19 symptoms, or a cough, cold or the flu please stay away from visiting friends and relatives until you have recovered and have been free of symptoms for 48 hours.
 If in doubt call the ward/clinic for advice.
 Also, please cover up any open wounds or cuts.

 Clean your hands carefully